To His Coy Mistress: Allusions in other works

 At least two poets have taken up the challenge of responding to Marvell's poem in the character of the lady so addressed.
 Annie Finch's "Coy Mistress" suggests that poetry is a more fitting use of their time than lovemaking, while A.D.
 Hope's "His Coy Mistress to Mr. Marvell" turns down the offered seduction outright.

 Many authors have borrowed the phrase "World enough and time" from the poem's opening line to use in their book titles.
-The most famous is Robert Penn Warren's 1950 novel World Enough and Time: A Romantic Novel, about murder in early-19th-century Kentucky.
+One is Robert Penn Warren's 1950 novel World Enough and Time: A Romantic Novel, about murder in early-19th-century Kentucky.
 With variations, it has also been used for books on the philosophy of physics (World Enough and Space-Time: Absolute versus Relational Theories of Space and Time), geopolitics (World Enough and Time: Successful Strategies for Resource Management), a science-fiction collection (Worlds Enough & Time: Five Tales of Speculative Fiction), and a biography of the poet (World Enough and Time: The Life of Andrew Marvell).
-The phrase is used as a title chapter in Andreas Wagner's pop science book on the origin of variation in organisms, "Arrival of the Fittest".
 The verse serves as an epigraph to Mimesis, literary critic Erich Auerbach's most famous book.
 It is also the title of an episode of Big Finish Productions's The Diary of River Song series 2, and of part 1 of Doctor Whos Series 10 finale.
 It is the title of a Star Trek New Voyages fan episode where George Takei reprises his role as Sulu after being lost in a rift in time.
 The title of Robert A. Heinlein's 1973 novel Time Enough for Love also echoes this line.

 Also in the field of science fiction, Ursula K. Le Guin wrote a Hugo-nominated short story whose title, "Vaster than Empires and More Slow", is taken from the poem.
 Ian Watson notes the debt of this story to Marvell, "whose complex and allusive poems are of a later form of pastoral to that which I shall refer, and, like Marvell, Le Guin's nature references are, as I want to argue, "pastoral" in a much more fundamental and interesting way than this simplistic use of the term."
-There are other allusions to the poem in the field of Fantasy and Science Fiction: the first book of James Kahn's "New World Series" is titled "World Enough, and Time"; the third book of Joe Haldeman's "Worlds" trilogy is titled "Worlds Enough and Time"; and Peter S. Beagle's novel A Fine and Private Place about a love affair between two ghosts in a graveyard.
+There are other allusions to the poem in the fields of fantasy and Science fiction: the first book of James Kahn's New World Series is titled World Enough, and Time; the third book of Joe Haldeman's Worlds trilogy is titled Worlds Enough and Time; and Peter S. Beagle's novel A Fine and Private Place about a love affair between two ghosts in a graveyard.
 The latter phrase has been widely used as a euphemism for the grave, and has formed the title of several mystery novels.